shaktimaan00/PR-Reviewer-Claude-MCP-Server/README.md

-Here’s a **README.md** you can drop into the root of your `pr_reviewer` project.
-It follows common conventions and documents every step from setup to running the MCP-powered PR review server:

 # PR Reviewer (MCP Demo Project)

 A Model Context Protocol (MCP)–powered server that connects Claude Desktop, GitHub, and Notion to automate pull-request reviews.